isomerpages/moe-bedoksouthsec/_cce/Sexuality Education.md

 <p>Sexuality Education is delivered in a holistic manner through the school
 curriculum.
 The content for Sexuality Education is grouped into five main
 themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click <a href="https://go.gov.sg/bdssedschedule2025" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click <a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach" rel="noopener nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
 </li>
 <li>